drobban/drobban/README.md

 I spend most of my time creating software in the northern parts of Sweden.
 My repositories are a playground of experiments where I explore new programming languages, tackle intriguing challenges, and build tools—including ones for the local dog club.

-For nearly a decade, I have run my own business focused on software development.
-As of November 2024, I am transitioning to a new role in the finance sector, while continuing my business as a side pursuit.

 ## Alchemy4Elixir